ofirs22/url-shortener/README.md

    - You can signup using the signup button and login using the login button
    - JWT and userId will be saved in the localstorage and will be sent with every call that requires authorization

+## environment variables
+   in order for the server to work, need to create .env file with the below fields DB_NAME = db name for mongo db i used atlas, open account at mongodb.com and create a user and get the below details DB_USER =
+   DB_PASS =
+   CLUSTER =

+   for redis open an account at https://redis.io/try-free/ and get the below details REDIS_URL =
+   REDIS_API_KEY =
+   REDIS_EXPIRATION = decide for how long to cache the frequently clicked urls

+   JWT_SECRET = secret to decrypt the jwt

+   BASE_SHORTENED_URL = the base url to concatonate to the short url

 :) Hope you enjoy itץ